By Jamil Maroun

 - Celebrate!
 We try to frequently celebrate our successes as a school.
 Every morning, we hold a student-led homeroom assembly that all students and staff attend.
 We celebrate everything from birthdays to academic and instructional successes, awards, personal successes, graduations, and even career transitions, such as retirements and new opportunities.
 In addition, we have created a “Staff Member of the Month” program to recognize the outstanding work our teachers are regularly doing.
 We believe that by celebrating success of all kinds, we will build a common and unified school that promotes the positives in everyone.

-Jamil Maroun is the principal of Roosevelt School in Manville, New Jersey and an ASCD Emerging Leader.
+Jamil Maroun is assistant superintendent at Manville School District in New Jersey and an ASCD Emerging Leader.
 Follow him on Twitter at @mrjamilmaroun.